TLouison/Crypto-HW2/README.md

 - ```'wait'``` causes the client to sit and wait for a user to request a connection to them.
 - ```'quit'``` cleanly exits the server.

+The easiest way to test the program is to run the server, then two clients.
+On the first client, type the ```'wait'``` command.
+On the second, type ```'talkto 0001'```.
+This will have the second client attempt to connect with the first.

 ## Implementation challenges
 The largest challenge for me by far was the networking aspect of this homework.
 I do not have a large amount of experience in network programming, as I have not taken NetProg or OpSys.
 Due to this, I began my multi-user server by using code found at this website:
  ```https://kuntalchandra.wordpress.com/2017/08/23/python-socket-programming-server-client-application-using-threads/```